 Email a Letter of Continued Interest (LOCI) if your college application is deferred

 Some schools may have specifically asked you not to contact them.
 If that is the case then there is likely not a specific reason why you were deferred.
 There may be little you can do to increase your chances for acceptance during the regular decision round.
-Some colleges do not want you to send letters; rather they want you to update information in their admissions portal for them.
-These updates may include checking a box that you still want your application to be reviewed in the Regular Decision round, as well as space for more information.
+Some colleges do not want you to send letters.
+Instead, they want you to update information in their admissions portal.
+These updates may include checking a box that you still want your application to be reviewed in the Regular Decision round as well as space for more information.
 However, for many colleges, you should send a Letter of Continued Interest to the regional admissions representative in charge of your application.
-Here is what you should include in your letter:
+Here is what you should include in your LOCI:

 Send updated grades if it will help your case